clementga/AWSW-Official-French-Translation/Cohérence.md

 *Pour les scènes avec les personnages
  #s "My records indicate you have already experienced this scene in a satisfactory manner.
 Would you like to skip to the end?"
  s "Mes données indiquent que vous avez déjà vécu cette séquence d'une manière satisfaisante.
-Désirez vous passer cette scène?"
+Désirez-vous passer cette scène?"